WebSpec: Towards Machine-Checked Analysis of Browser Security Mechanisms: Browser Model

 \subsection{Additional Features}

 Starting from the core functionalities discussed in the previous sections, our model can be extended to support other Web components, including novel security mechanisms that could benefit from the automated formal analysis enabled by \framework{}.
-We discuss in the following five additional Web components supported by our model. \begin{description}[style=unboxed,leftmargin=0cm]
+We discuss in the following six additional Web components supported by our model.

+\begin{description}[style=unboxed,leftmargin=0cm] \item[Content Security Policy.]
+The \emph{Content Security Policy} (CSP) allows Web developers to tighten the security of Web applications by controlling which resources can be loaded and executed by the browser.
+Originally, the CSP was designed to mitigate content injection vulnerabilities.
+Subsequently, it was extended to restrict browser navigation (\eg, \texttt{form-action}, \texttt{frame-ancestors}) and protect DOM XSS sinks (via \texttt{trusted-types}).
+A CSP policy consists of a set of directives and source expressions specifying an allow-list of actions the page is allowed to perform.
+Currently modeled CSP directives are: \code{script-src}, which defines the allow-list for JavaScript sources, and \code{trusted-types} together with \code{require-trusted-types-for} for Trusted Types~\cite{TrustedTypesDraft} support, as explained later in this section.

 \item[Service Workers and Cache API.]
-Service workers~\cite{ServiceWorkers} act as proxy servers that sit between Web applications, the browser, and the network.
-We reflect this capability in our model by considering a specific kind of service worker that can perform fetch requests, serve synthetic responses, and cache pairs of requests and responses, regardless of the scope.
-To this end, we also model a lightweight Cache API and assume that Service Workers have arbitrary access to it.

-\item[Local URLs.]
-We model requests to local URLs~\cite{Fetch}, \ie, URLs with a local scheme such as \code{data:} and \code{blob:}, as virtual requests that do not generate a response from the network.
+A service worker~\cite{ServiceWorkers} acts as client-side proxy between Web applications and the network.
+Web applications are required to register a service worker, binding it to a specific origin and a scope.
+When enabled, a service worker can intercept and modify HTTP requests and corresponding responses initiated by its origin.
+Furthermore, service workers are activated also by cross-origin requests towards their registering origin.
+Using the Cache API, a service worker can store HTTP responses and serve them even when the network is unreachable.
+We reflect these capabilities in our model by considering a specific kind of service worker that can perform fetch requests, serve synthetic responses, and cache pairs of requests and responses, regardless of the scope.
+To this end, we also model a lightweight Cache API and assume that service workers have arbitrary access to it. \item[Local Scheme URLs.]
+We model requests to local scheme URLs~\cite{Fetch}, \ie, URLs with a local scheme such as \code{data:} and \code{blob:}, as virtual requests that do not generate a response from the network.
 We partially support the File API~\cite{FileAPI} by enabling the creation of blob URLs via the \code{URL.createObjectURL} JavaScript method.
 We assume that local URLs are accepted interchangeably with remote URLs, meaning that they can be navigated by frames, or included as a script in a page.
+We thoroughly discuss the interaction between Content Security Policy and local scheme URLs in \autoref{sec:csplocalschemes}.